Los Angeles Gladiators: Competitive history: 2018–2023

-In the preceding offseason of the 2020 season, controversy arose among Kroenke Sports & Entertainment (KSE) and their partnered management organization Sentinels.
+In the offseason before the 2020 season, controversy arose between Kroenke Sports & Entertainment (KSE) and its partner management organization Sentinels.
 Sentinels CEO Rob Moore filed suit against KSE, alleging that KSE executive Josh Kroenke had violated a verbal joint venture agreement between the two sides.
 In the aftermath from the lawsuit, it was announced that KSE and Sentinels would part ways, and KSE would officially take over management of the Gladiators on October 1, 2019.
 KSE would build up their own esports front office to manage both the Gladiators and a Los Angeles–based franchise in the Call of Duty League, which was later revealed as the Los Angeles Guerrillas.

 The Gladiators parted ways with all but two of their players from the 2019 season, retaining only main support Benjamin "BigGoose" Isohanni and flex support Jonas "Shaz" Suovaara; among the many acquisitions of the offseason were veterans tank Indy "Space" Halpern, tank Son "OGE" Min-seok, and damage player Kim "Birdring" Ji-hyeok.
 The Gladiators finished their 2020 season with 11 wins and 10 losses to claim the sixth seed in the North America region.
 On September 4, Los Angeles advanced to the season playoffs after a 3–2 win over the Toronto Defiant in the North American play-in tournament.
 In the first round of the North American playoffs, the Gladiators were swept by the Philadelphia Fusion, sending them to the lower bracket.
 They lost to the Florida Mayhem in the first round of the lower bracket, which eliminated them from the playoffs.